top of page

 Skills:

-AI System Design; Agentic Workflow Architecture; Agent Prototyping; Process Automation; Figma; Claude Skills Development; Technical Leadership
+AI System Design; Agentic Workflow Architecture; Agent Prototyping; Claude Skills Development; MCP Integration; LLM Comparison Testing; Process Automation; Figma; Cross-Functional Collaboration

 bottom of page